e was so distracted by his day dream that he failed to see the bobber go under. He was lost in another world, another time, another era.

 So life would go on.
 Gilbert was a man without direction and it was a wonder he'd never turned to alcohol or drugs.
 He couldn't seem to hold a job and his money ran out, the same money he'd lost his Tina over.
 He quit driving because of the relation of it to losing the one he intended to marry.
 He bounced back and forth between little jobs, never gaining a foot hold.

-One day Gil stepped off a curb and fell, breaking three ribs and ripping his sternum apart.
+One day Gil slipped off a step exiting the cab of his truck and fell, breaking three ribs one of which punctured a lung ripping his sternum apart at the same time.
 He nearly bled to death before they could get him to the hospital.
-But the rib in his heart never hurt near as much as the pain he felt there over the loss of Tina.
-He leaned back into the pillow on the hospital bed, and stepped into his dream.
+But the rib in his lung never hurt near as much as the pain he felt over the loss of Tina.
+After a long pull on the glass of water he lay back onto the pillow on the hospital bed, and stepped into his dream.

 He made the decision right before the meds took hold.
 He would return to his place of birth, live out his life and die there . . . alone.
 In the meantime, he still had his dream . . .
 Let them operate and when I get well enough, I'm heading out as soon as I can get a few bucks in my pocket.